 IOM Ukraine is providing general protection assistance to IDPs and war-affected populations and specialized protection assistance to victims of trafficking, victims of exploitation, gender-based violence (GBV) survivors and people at high risk of trafficking, exploitation and abuse.
 Since 2000, IOM together with a network of partner NGOs throughout Ukraine has already provided tailored comprehensive reintegration assistance to over 20,000 trafficking survivors, which includes, but is not limited to medical and psychosocial support/counselling, transportation, shelter or safe location, legal services, in-kind material support or cash assistance to meet basic needs, advocacy for access to services, vocational training and income-generating support.
 Since 2002, IOM has been operating the Medical Rehabilitation Centre for Trafficking Survivors in Kyiv, the only one of its kind in Ukraine, where comprehensive medical care and psychological assistance are provided to beneficiaries free of charge in a safe and confidential manner.
 After the full-scale invasion of Ukraine in February 2022, IOM expanded the Centre’s technical capacity to also provide specialized services to GBV survivors and people who suffered war-related trauma.

-TRAFFICKING IN PERSONS: IOM UKRAINE CASELOAD (January-September 2023)
+TRAFFICKING IN PERSONS: IOM UKRAINE CASELOAD (January-June 2024)

 IOM Ukraine's Medical Rehabilitation Centre in Kyiv